-F.14.1.1The Best MS1 score will be the sum of their scores, minus their respective penalties, in the following milestones:

-- 1st milestone.

-- 2nd milestone.

-- 3rd milestone.

-- 4th milestone.

-- 5th milestone.

-- 6th milestone.

-- 7th milestone.

-- F.14.1.2 The Best Design award is given to the team, from each category, that achieves the best score (summing their scores, minus their respective penalties) in the following deliveries:

-- 2nd milestone.

-- 4th milestone.

-- 7th milestone, 1st section.

-- F.14.1.3 The Best Business award is given to the team, from each category, that achieves the best score (summing their scores) in the following deliveries:

-- 1st milestone.

-- 5th milestone.

-- F.14.1.4 The Best Innovation award is given to the team, from each category, that achieves the best score (summing their scores) in the following deliveries:
+F.14.1.1 The Best MS1 award will be given to the team, from each category, that achieves the best score (maximum of 600 points), summing their score in the following milestones, minus their respective penalties:

-- 3rd delivery.

-- 7th milestone, 2nd section.

-- F.14.1.5 In case of a tie in any of the mentioned awards, the Organization will apply the tiebreaker methodology that it considers and justifies.

-F.14.1.6 The tie-breaker is applied only to the awarded teams.
-The score classification is not affected by the tie-breaker decision.
+- MS1 1st milestone: Team plan (maximum of 75 points). - MS1 2nd milestone: Product definition (maximum of 100 points). - MS1 3rd milestone: Innovation (maximum of 150 points). - MS1 4th milestone: Prototype CAD and drawings (maximum of 60 points). - MS1 5th milestone: Economical plan (maximum of 75 points). - MS1 6th milestone: Pitch presentation (maximum of 80 points). - MS1 7th milestone: Final event presentation (maximum of 60 points). - F.14.1.2 The Best Design award will be given to the team, from each category, that achieves the best score (maximum of 180 points), summing their score in the following milestones, minus their respective penalties: - MS1 2nd milestone: Product definition (maximum of 100 points). - MS1 4th milestone: Prototype CAD and drawings (maximum of 60 points) - MS1 7th milestone: Final event presentation, section 1 (maximum of 20 points) - F.14.1.3 The Best Innovation award will be given to the team, from each category, that achieves the best score (maximum of 190 points), summing their score in the following milestones, minus their respective penalties: - MS1 3rd milestone: Innovation (maximum of 150 points). - MS1 7th milestone: Final event presentation, section 2 (maximum of 40 points) - F.14.1.4 In case of a tie in any of the mentioned awards, the Organization will apply the tiebreaker methodology that it considers and justifies. - F.14.1.5 The tie-breaker is applied only to the awarded teams.
+The score classification is not affected by the tie-breaker decision. - F.14.1.6 In order to give a more visual representation of the MS1 awards and its scores, the teams can use the following table: